On the asymptotic normality of persistent Betti numbers: Introduction

 The remainder of this manuscript is organized as follows.
-In Section~\ref{Section_DefinitionsNotation} we introduce the framework and describe our results.
-Section~\ref{Section_RelatedResults} offers a short overview of related results which are important and needed in our present study.
-Section~\ref{Section_MainResults} contains the main results of this manuscript which are in detail derived in Section~\ref{Section_TechnicalResults} and in Appendix~\ref{AppendixTightnessOfStabilization}.
+In Section~\ref{Section_DefinitionsNotation} we introduce our notation.
+The main results are presented in Section~\ref{Section_MainResults}.
+We state the property of strong stabilization and present two central limit theorems for persistent Betti numbers.
+Section~\ref{Section_RelatedResults} offers a short review of important related results in the literature that are also used in our studies.
+The framework of stabilization is treated in detail in Section~\ref{Section_Stabilization} that also contains further results on the stabilizing properties of persistent Betti numbers.
+The technical details are given in Section~\ref{Section_TechnicalResults} and in Appendix~\ref{AppendixTightnessOfStabilization}.